majidsoorani/chrome_holocron/README.md

 4.  **Enable Passwordless Sudo (Required for macOS)** On macOS, the extension needs `sudo` for two operations:
     - To check your Wi-Fi network with `wdutil` (for automatic connection).
-    - To create a network interface for OpenVPN connections.
+    - To create a network interface for OpenVPN connections (`openvpn`).
+    - To set the system-wide proxy (`networksetup`).

     To avoid being prompted for a password, you must add rules to the `sudoers` file.
     - Run `sudo visudo` in your terminal.
     - Add the following line at the end of the file, replacing `your_username` with your actual macOS username and `/path/to/openvpn` with the output of `which openvpn`:
     ```
-    your_username ALL=(ALL) NOPASSWD: /usr/bin/wdutil, /path/to/openvpn
+    your_username ALL=(ALL) NOPASSWD: /usr/bin/wdutil, /path/to/openvpn, /usr/sbin/networksetup
     ```
     - **Example**: For a standard Homebrew installation on Apple Silicon, this would be `/opt/homebrew/sbin/openvpn`.
     - Save the file (in `vi`, press `Esc` then type `:wq!` and `Enter`).